J08nY/pyecsca/docs/index.rst

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Development is supported by the Masaryk University grant `MUNI/C/1707/2018 <https://www.muni.cz/en/research/projects/46834>`_, this support is very appreciated.
+Development was supported by the Masaryk University grant `MUNI/C/1707/2018 <https://www.muni.cz/en/research/projects/46834>`_.

 .. _Numpy: https://www.numpy.org
 .. _Scipy: https://www.scipy.org